Matriz88/gherkin-checker/README.md

 ####components.options
 #####components_path (string | required if `components.enable = true`)
-The folder containing your components definition.
+The file containing your components definition.
 #####excludedComponents (array | optional)
 Array of components you want to skip in consistency check.